ImranAhmed26/FullStack-Quiz-App/README.md

 ## Quiz Tank.
 React | Next JS app

 ```
-This quiz app is developed as an
+This is a full-stack quiz app in development.
-assignment.
+Technologies used: MERN , NEXT JS, Tailwind CSS

 ```